 The University of Miami offers a minimally invasive endoscopic surgery for the treatment of acoustic neuromas.
 This approach is only available in specialized centers.

-Radiation therapy is done in a variety of ways, but mainly by three methods: cyberknife radiosurgery or fractionated stereotactic radiotherapy, with a linear accelerator (linac), or proton therapy.
+Radiation therapy is done in a variety of ways, but mainly by two methods: fractionated stereotactic radiotherapy, with a linear accelerator (linac) or proton therapy.

 After radiation treatments for acoustic neuromas, it is important for a yearly MRI to be conducted for the rest of the patient’s life due to the possibility of regrowth of secondary tumors.